 PhD Candidate, International Environment and Development Studies, Norwegian University of Life Sciences

 Previously, Anna-Sophie worked on transparency and responsibility in the commodity sector as Mercator Fellow on International Affairs.
 Before that, she studied Social Anthropology and Prehistoric Archaeology at the University of Basel and Linnaeus University.
-During her Masters, she participated in the research project “Valueworks: Effects of Financialization along the Copper Value Chain”, and conducted 5-month fieldwork in a copper mining town in Zambia.
+During her MA, she participated in the research project “Valueworks: Effects of Financialization along the Copper Value Chain”, and conducted 5-month fieldwork in a copper mining town in Zambia.

 Hobi, A.-S. (2020).
 (Extr)Activism, Governance and Power: A Short Account of Advocacy.
 In R. Kesselring (Ed.), Ethnographic Vignettes: Social Change and Social Encounters in Solwezi, Northwestern Zambia (Vol. 20/21, pp. 31–33).
 Institute of Social Anthropology. https://edoc.unibas.ch/id/document/57548